NVIDIA/NeMo-Skills/docs/evaluation/natural-math.md

 # Math (natural language)

-We support a variety of natural language math benchmarks.
-For all benchmarks in this group, the task is to find an answer to a math problem.
-This is typically a number or an expression that an LLM during generation step is instructed to put inside a `\boxed{}` field.
+This section details how to evaluate natural language math benchmarks.
+For all benchmarks in this group, the goal is to find an answer to a math problem.
+Typically, a large language model (LLM) is instructed to put the answer (a number or an expression) inside a `\boxed{}` field during the generation step.

-Most answers in these benchmarks can be compared using a [symbolic checker](https://github.com/NVIDIA/NeMo-Skills/blob/main/nemo_skills/evaluation/math_grader.py#L47) but a few require using LLM-as-a-judge to evaluate the equivalency of the epxressions.
-We will see below how we can use LLM-as-a-judge in the `eval` pipeline with NeMo-Skills.
+While most answers can be compared using a [symbolic checker](https://github.com/NVIDIA/NeMo-Skills/blob/main/nemo_skills/evaluation/math_grader.py#L47), some require an LLM-as-a-judge to evaluate the equivalence of expressions.
+This document shows how to integrate an LLM-as-a-judge into the `eval` pipeline with NeMo-Skills.

-We have seen in [Evaluation](index.md) how to use `ns eval` to perform a benchmark evaluation which uses symbolic checker.
-To add LLM-as-judge in to the evaluation, we just need to add extra judge related parameters that serve as parameters for LLM-as-judge model.
+## Using LLM-as-a-judge

+To add LLM-as-a-judge to your [evaluation](index.md), you just need to include extra judge-related parameters when running the `ns eval` command.

 === "ns interface"